Observability

 Log traffic from all frontends Jump to heading

 Configure the traffic log type to send traffic logs for all frontends to an external syslog server.
+This configuration logs all load balancer traffic.

 1. In the service syslog traffic section, specify the IP address and port of the destination syslog server.
+There can be only one server in the section.

 Below, we send traffic logs to a syslog server listening at 172.16.24.236 on UDP port 514.